htefera/Functional-Programming/README.md

 ### Types and Pattern Matching
 This week we'll learn about the relationship between functions and objects in Scala; functions are objects!
 We'll zoom in on Scala's type system, covering subtyping and generics, and moving on to more advanced aspects of Scala's type system like variance.
 Finally, we'll cover Scala's most widely used data structure, Lists, and one of Scala's most powerful tools, pattern matching.

+# Week 5
+### Lists
+This week we dive into Lists, the most commonly-used data structure in Scala